Salute to my father: Part III

 I was silent for a second, "OK, give me the address".
 I said, but perplexed trying to make sense of the whole thing.

 We agreed on a date and time.
 I started thinking after we ended the conversation.
 I did not remember meeting this man, neither recalling his name.
 I checked my contact and meeting diary and could not find his name or record of the meeting.
-I also asked my assistant if he recall the name and the meeting.
+I also asked my assistant if he recalled the name and the meeting.
 The answer was no. I decided to call him back to confirm if this was real.

 I called.
 His secretary answered.